mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Formatting_Reference/Formatting_Reference.md

     {% raw %}{% include video url="/assets/VideoGimmick01.webm" %}{% endraw %}

-> **Note:** use the URL of the video for the `url` value.
+> Use the URL of the video for the `url` value.
 Here showing a video hosted on the wiki itself so using the root path format, like for images.
+{:.note}

-> **Note:** video embeds are best avoided being placed within lists.
+> Video embeds are best avoided being placed within lists.
 It breaks the formatting of subsquent list items.
 Placing them around regular paragraph text is fine though.
 {:.important}

 **Changing width and placement:**